 Snippets for your reusable content

-When it comes to NDAs, sometimes what you’re telling people not to talk about is more telling than you intend.
+When it comes to NDAs, sometimes what you’re telling people not to talk about is more revealing.
 If you need to keep things close to your chest, you can keep particular clauses as snippets.
 That way, you’re only placing things that relate to your current agreement and nothing more.

-To create a snippet, highlight text inside of a textbox.
-Once highlighted, click the snippets button from the right-hand menu.
+To create a snippet, highlight text inside of a text box.
+Once highlighted, click snippets from the right-hand menu.

 This opens the snippets menu.
 From here, name your snippet in the yellow box at the top of the menu, then click create snippet.

-You’ll find your snippet located at the bottom of the page:
+You’ll find your newly created snippet at the bottom of the list:

 Whenever you need to bring in that clause, open the snippets menu while in a text box and click on that saved snippet.
 We’ll load it to your proposal and apply your current formatting: